-Someone holding a thermometer underneath a blanket with a tissue
+Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 When to Request a Sick Note in Ontario: What Employers Need to Know

-Recent changes to Ontario law now state that employees can take up to three days of job-protected sick leave each calendar year for injury, illness, or medical injury.
-These days are unpaid, but the employee is protected under the Employment Standards Act law, meaning they have the right to return to their job without anything changing.
+Recent changes to Ontario law now allow employees to take up to three days of job-protected sick leave each calendar year for injury, illness, or a medical emergency.
+These days are unpaid, but employees are protected under the Employment Standards Act, meaning they have the right to return to their job without anything changing.

-As the Employment Standards Act states, you can’t ask employees for a sick note from a “qualified health practitioner,” defined as a registered nurse, physician, or psychologist.
+As the Employment Standards Act states, employers can’t require employees to provide a sick note from a “qualified health practitioner,” defined as a registered nurse, physician, or psychologist, for short absences of three days or fewer.

 When Can an Employer Request a Sick Note?

-If it’s “reasonable in the circumstances,” you may ask your employee for a sick note from other healthcare professionals.
-Whether it’s considered “reasonable” depends on many factors, including the duration of the leave, whether the employee takes sick days often, whether they have evidence and the cost of that evidence.
+Employers can request a sick note only when it’s “reasonable in the circumstances.”
+Whether a request is considered reasonable depends on the factors, including the duration of the leave, whether the employee has a history of frequent absences, whether evidence is available, and the cost of obtaining that evidence.

 You may want to request a sick note if: